-Some US lenders offer loans for students who want to complete a degree outside the US, often called “foreign enrolled loans.”
+Some US lenders offer loans for US citizens or permanent residents who want to complete a degree outside the US, often called “foreign enrolled loans.”
 To qualify, you likely need to provide proof of enrollment — a letter or transcript from your university — and your acceptance letter.

 Lenders might have lists of approved schools, so find one that’s willing to finance a degree from your university.
 You’ll also need a cosigner if you’re like most undergraduates and have no credit history.

 Peer-to-peer and online marketplaces are new to the lending world, giving you yet another option to get the money you need.
 Peer-to-peer lenders like GreenNote and have popped up offering loans from third-party lenders where investors can choose to finance your loan wholly or partially.
 Online marketplaces like Credible and LendingTree that matches you with loan offers from local banks and credit unions.